The band structure of a model of spatial random permutation: Introduction

 and in particular, letting $E^N$ denote the expectation operator associated to $P^N$,

 Specialising to the case that $f(x, y) = |x-y|$, one immediately deduces Theorem \ref{t:main2} in the case that $\beta = c/N$.

 Although not considered in \cite{M16a}, the result can likely also be adapted to cover the case $\beta \sim c/N$, which corresponds to defining the model \eqref{e:mm} with a varying sequence of parameters $c^N \to c$.
-It is also likely that the approach could be adapted to higher-dimensional analogues of \eqref{e:mm}, although additional complications may arise.
-Such a generalisation would give an alternative way to prove Theorem \ref{t:main1} in the regime $\beta = O(1/N)$.
+It is also possible that the approach could be adapted to higher-dimensional analogues of \eqref{e:mm}, although additional complications may arise.
+Such a generalisation would give an alternative way to prove Theorem \ref{t:main1} in the regimes $\beta = O(1/N)$ and $\beta \sim c/N$ (and indeed should allow one to remove the exceptional set $\mathcal{C}^d$ in Theorem \ref{t:main1}).

 The proof in \cite{M16a} relies on a large deviation principle, in the space $\mathcal{M}$, for the sequence of permutons associated with the uniform random permutation.
 Arising naturally out of this approach is a variational formula for the function $f$ in Theorem \ref{t:main2}.
 In particular, one deduces that $f(c) = \frac{d}{dc} V_P(c)$, where $V_P(c)$ is the solution to the variational problem in the space of permutons